Compression Dressings

 • Pain management from swelling with support from dressings that work to support the tissue, circulation, and fluid of the affected area.

-Compression dressings ultimately serve to encourage healing and optimal recovering for any swelling related issue like ulcers, pain, or post-surgery recovery.
-There are different types of compression dressings such as advanced ones, and ones with different levels of pressure based on the condition.
+Compression dressings ultimately help promote healing and optimal recovery for swelling-related issues, such as ulcers, pain, or post-surgery recovery, by applying steady pressure to the affected area.
+There are different types of compression dressings, such as advanced ones and ones with different levels of pressure, based on the condition.

 Typically Compression Dressings are used for a patient who is recovering from any of the mentioned ulcer, wounds, or strains to aid in their healing and recovery.
 An individual who is suffering from Lymphedema may also need a compression dressing.
 Individuals who are suffering from injuries such as an ankle injury, may benefit from a compression dressing to aid in decreasing any swelling.